 The Honors Program blends academic excellence, curricular innovation and individual attention for select students who are ready to challenge themselves and their professors.

-Freshman enrollment in the Honors Program is by invitation, based upon SAT scores and high school grade point average.
+Freshman enrollment in the Honors Program is by invitation, based upon high school performance and grade point average.
 Students who have earned 15 or more credits at the University and have attained a cumulative GPA of at least 3.5 may apply for delayed admission to the Honors Program by contacting the Honors Program Director.
 Transfer students who possess the equivalent of a 3.5 GPA may also apply.
 All interested students are encouraged to seek admission to the program.
 Students who, for one reason or another, are unable to complete the requirements of the Honors Program, but would like to take an Honors course, and have a cumulative average of 3.5, are eligible to register for Honors classes as an “Honors Associate.”
 Honors students’ whose averages fall below the requirement are given a semester’s grace period to restore themselves to good standing within the program.

 Why Join Honors?